nationalarchives/da-ayr-design-documentation/architecture-design-records/012-Infrastructure-and-deployment.md

 Containerization
 A reliable service that is resourceful and can scale seamlessly was the idea behind adopting ecr and ecs cluster to host and run the authentication and search service.

-1) what problem we were trying to solve,
-PROJECT

-2) how we approached it,
-APPROACH

-3) how it went - what worked / didn't work.
-Ideally done today but Monday if not today, please.